Kane Wilson: International career

 Wilson has represented England at U16 and U17 level.
 In October 2016, Wilson represented England U17 in a 5–0 win over Croatia and an 8–1 win over Germany.

 Personal life

 Wilson received his GCSE results in the week before his professional debut.
 His grades were two A's, four B's and five C's.
+He is of Jamaican descent.